THINKER - in - RESIDENCE

 An overview

-Walking alongside your leadership team, we will work towards a focused and long-term sustainable plan for quality improvement.
-Using a professional inquiry lens, which sits alongside children’s inquiries, our attention will be on critically reflective practices that support teachers and educators as researchers.
+Walking alongside your educational leadership team, we will work towards a focused and long-term sustainable plan for quality improvement.
+Using a professional inquiry lens, which sits alongside children’s inquiries, our attention will be on critically reflective collaborative practices that support teachers and educators as researchers.

 APECC has developed an organising framework called Planning for the Possible: An inquiry curriculum for educators and children © which includes listening with intent, developing inquiries, seeing the bigger intentional teaching picture, documenting with purpose and examining the value we place on what we share with others.
+It is firmly based on a foundation of sustained shared thinking amongst the teaching & learning teams.

 Our framework: Planning for the possible ©

-Our work together begins with standing on the doorstep of your classroom/centre/school to examine what you do well and what you are challenged by in order to appreciate the foundation on which we will build.
+Our work together begins with standing on the doorstep of your classroom/studio/centre/school to examine what you do well and what you are challenged by in order to appreciate the foundation on which we will build.
 Understanding the values you have, the community’s expectations, your aspirations as a team, what you wish to change and the image of child you currently hold are important influencers in setting the pace of our collaboration.
 We look at clear reference points, both from our profession and from your own context, to consider what is expected of us so we make informed decisions about ‘where to next’.

 who can help you see what you cannot yet see.

-Our framework has a series of steps or structures that support you in Planning for the Possible: An inquiry curriculum for educators and children.
+Our framework has a series of structures that support you in Planning for the Possible: An inquiry curriculum for educators and children.
 Each step can take as much time as you need to ensure it is embedded practice before taking the next step - we leave no one behind and everyone on the team is expected to be an active participant regardless of their role with children.

 Step one: